 Returned Check Policy

-Please note: Personal check privileges will be permanently revoked after three payments are considered NSF.
-Only payments in certified funds will be accepted after three NSF checks.
+Please note: Personal check privileges will be permanently revoked after two payments are considered NSF.
+Only payments in certified funds will be accepted after two NSF checks.

 Past Due Balances

 Students who have an unpaid balance with SMC may not register for subsequent terms, receive transcripts or diplomas.
 A "hold" will be placed on the student's account and monthly late fees will accrue until payment, in full, is received.
 Students with poor payment histories are required to pay, in full, at the time of registration for any charges related to tuition and fees.
 Transcripts will not be issued to current or former students with past due balances, including past-due balances on Direct Student Loans or Federal Perkins Loans.
 Saint Mary's College will assign delinquent accounts to collection agencies.
 Saint Mary's College further reserves the right to recover all costs involved with collection due to nonpayment of the outstanding balance.
-Reasonable collection costs up to 30% on the first agency referral and 40% on the second agency referral resulting from failure to pay may be incurred.
+Students must agree to reimburse us the fees of any collection agency, which may be based on a percentage at a maximum of 33% of the debt.
 Monthly interest will also accrue.

 Loan Refunds and Overpayments